hvsouza/blend_root_ana/cold_box_analysis/class/README.md

 fit_sphe_wave1.C    # script to fit the spectrum
 ```

 To use the scripts, copy the templates to the folder you have your data (or to any place different than their original code).
-Set the parameters as needed.
+Set the parameters as needed.<br>
 Check the parameters carefully, if not clear, check their implementation in the codes `readingCodes.C` and `calibrationCodes.C`.